-On its properties that are grouped as other, which through Q2 2023 reporting previously included the Coastal Batholith claims but now is made up of only the Corisur claims, the Company recorded exploration and evaluation cost of \$11,536 and \$3,565 during the three and nine months ended September 30, 2023, respectively (exploration and evaluation cost of \$28,779 and net exploration and evaluation cost recovery of \$7,076 during the three and nine months ended September 30, 2022, respectively).
-In both the 2022 and 2023 nine-month periods, the Company recorded a reversal of the prior year's validity fees that had been accrued for the claims that were relinquished in the respective period.
+On its properties that are grouped as other, which for 2023 reporting included the Coastal Batholith and Corisur claims, the Company recorded exploration and evaluation cost of \$58,411 during the year ended December 31, 2023 (\$30,523 during the year ended December 31, 2022).
+In both periods, the Company recorded a reversal of the prior year's validity fees that had been accrued for the claims that were relinquished in the respective period.